umbraco/UmbracoDocs/umbraco-cloud/release-notes/2024-05-releasenotes.md

 Introduction the Point-In-Time Recovery (PITR) feature on the Backups page, we started the process of enabling backing up and restoring Umbraco Cloud websites.

-This release has enabled you to upload your custom Umbraco database to Umbraco Cloud.
-Utilizing the current backup functionality or bringing your own database is possible.
-We expect the possibility of restoring a database to your environment will be available in May or June 2024
+This release allows you to upload your custom Umbraco database to Umbraco Cloud.
+You can either utilize the current backup functionality or bring your own database.
+We expect the possibility to restore a database to your environment to be available in May or June 2024.

 ![Upload Database on Cloud](images/upload-database-on-cloud.png)